Lintangyuan/lintangyuan.github.io/content/publication/experiment_ent2023/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE Transactions on Information Theory*
+publication: In *Science China Information Sciences*
-publication_short: In *IEEE TIT*
+publication_short: In *Science China Information Sciences*

-abstract: We consider two-stage hybrid protocols that combine quantum resources and classical resources to generate classical correlations shared by two separated players.
-Our motivation is twofold.
-First, in the near future, the scale of quantum information processing is quite limited, and when quantum resource available is not sufficient for certain tasks, a possible way to strengthen the capability of quantum schemes is introducing extra classical resources.
-We analyze the mathematical structures of these hybrid protocols, and characterize the relation between the amount of quantum resources and classical resources needed.
-Second, a fundamental open problem in communication complexity theory is to describe the advantage of sharing prior quantum entanglement over sharing prior randomness, which is still widely open.
-It turns out that our quantum and classical hybrid protocols provide new insight into this important problem.
+abstract: Using the concept of non-degenerate Bell inequality, we show that quantum entanglement, the critical resource for various quantum information processing tasks, can be quantified for any unknown quantum state in a semi-device-independent manner, where the quantification is based on the experimentally obtained probability distributions and prior knowledge of the quantum dimension only.
+Specifically, as an application of our approach to multi-level systems, we experimentally quantify the entanglement of formation and the entanglement of distillation for qutrit-qutrit quantum systems.
+In addition, to demonstrate our approach for multi-partite systems, we further quantify the geometric measure of entanglement of three-qubit quantum systems.
+Our results supply a general way to reliably quantify entanglement in multi-level and multi-partite systems, thus paving the way to characterize many-body quantum systems by quantifying the involved entanglement.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
+- Entanglement quantification
-- Near-term quantum computing
+- Semi-device-independent
-- Hybrid protocols
+- Bell nonlocality
-- Correlation generation
+- Multi-partite system
-- Quantum advantage
+- Multi-level system
 featured: true

 # links: